Generalized Euler Equation from Effective Action: Implications for the Smarr Formula in AdS Black Holes: Effective action for perfect fluids

 Hydrodynamics provides a valid effective description in the long-wavelength limit.
 For this reason, we assume that the curvature of the manifolds under consideration is much larger than the mean free path of the fluid.
 To construct the effective action for perfect fluids, two key components are required:

 \begin{itemize} \item \textbf{Auxiliary Scalar Fields:} To ensure that the covariant conservation of the stress tensor becomes a second-order equation (as it is initially a first-order equation with respect to the fluid variables), auxiliary scalar fields are introduced as the low-energy dynamical variables of the effective action. \item \textbf{Symmetry Organization:} To organize the potential terms that can appear in the action principle, the symmetries of the fluid must be known.
-In this case, the relevant symmetries are low-energy gauge symmetries, which imply that the auxiliary scalar fields can be interpreted as Stueckelberg fields \cite{Liu2, Liu4}. \end{itemize} Given the dynamical variables and symmetries of the effective action, we should, in principle, include all gauge-invariant terms in the theory.
-However, since our focus is on perfect fluids, we will disregard higher-derivative terms in the effective action.
+In this case, the relevant symmetries are low-energy gauge symmetries, which imply that the auxiliary scalar fields can be interpreted as Stueckelberg fields \cite{Liu2, Liu4}. \end{itemize} Given the dynamical variables and symmetries of the effective action, one should, in principle, include all gauge-invariant terms organized in a derivative expansion.
+Since our focus is restricted to perfect fluids, however, we will neglect the higher-derivative contributions that encode dissipative effects.
 Moreover, as stated in the introduction, we assume that the bulk spacetime has d dimensions.
 Consequently, in this section, we consider a perfect fluid in an odd $(d-1)=2n+1$ dimensional manifold, ensuring that anomalies and Casimir energy do not play a role in our discussion.
 Finally, we limit this section to field-theoretical aspects, deferring the connection between these results and gravity to the next section.

 Let’s begin by establishing the notation: the background metric for the perfect fluid is

 The low-energy dynamical variables for the effective action are $(d-2)$ spatial scalar fields $\sigma^I$ that describe the fluid element, plus a temporal scalar field $\sigma^0$ that acts as an internal clock for the fluid element: